Briana McDonagh

 • Upfront costs (building inspection, LIM) if you do not win

 Set your maximum bid before you walk in — and stick to it.
 The auction room is designed to create competition and urgency.
-If you have less than a 20% deposit, keep in mind that the upfront costs of due diligence (building inspection, LIM report) are spent regardless of whether your bid wins — so this is worth factoring into your budget when attending multiple auctions.
+Keep in mind that the upfront costs of due diligence (building inspection, LIM report) are spent regardless of whether your bid wins — so this is worth factoring into your budget when attending multiple auctions.

 📅